fwilkerson-pixel/Google_Data_Analytics_Bellabeat_Capstone/Smart-Health-Device-Case-Study.md

 <br/><br/>
 **Assessment:**
 * The most high intensity workout hours across all users were:
-  * 5–7 PM and are high, suggesting after-work activity
+  * 5–7 PM suggesting after-work activity
   * 12–2 PM also show strong midday activity bursts

 * In contrast, early morning (before 6 AM) and late night (after 9 PM) had very few high intensity workout periods.

-* This supports the hypothesis in the section "Total Steps VS Sedentary Minutes, that users engage in bursts of movement while still spending much of the day sedentary — consistent with patterns like office work.
+* The spikes support the hypothesis, in the section "Total Steps VS Sedentary Minutes, that users engage in bursts of movement while still spending much of the day sedentary — consistent with patterns like office work.
 This information could be used to target computer/desk workers (office/remote workers), students, anyone who is sitting most of the day to get them to add more steps in their day.
 This information could be used to target computer/desk workers, students, anyone who is sitting most of the day to get them to add more steps in their day.

-* These times can also be an opportunity to market to people when they are most active on their phones tracking stats during high intensity workouts.
+* These high peak times can also be an opportunity to market to people when they are most active on their phones tracking stats during high intensity workouts.
 <br/><br/>

 ### Top Moderate to Intense Workout Hours